 Children’s secure understanding of the work and excellent progress can only happen when they are in the classroom regularly and on time.
 An absence, for whatever reason, will disadvantage children by creating gaps in their learning.

 It is equally important that learning begins on time.
 Being even 5 minutes late will have an impact on children’s learning.
 If a child is late by 10 minutes every day, this equates to fifty minutes of lost learning over one week, 5 hours of lost learning over an average half term and 5 days of lost learning over an academic year!
-Gates open at 8.30am for children to be in school, whether going straight into their classrooms for soft start or waiting in the playground for their class teachers to collect them.
+Gates open at 8.30am for children to be in school, whether going straight into their classrooms or waiting in the playground for their class teachers to collect them.
 Please make sure that the children arrive to school in good time so that they are ready to learn on time.

 Regular and punctual attendance of pupils at school is both a legal requirement and essential in order for pupils to maximise the educational opportunities available to them.
 There is no entitlement to time off during term time.
 Cannon Lane Primary School will only authorise absence during term time under a permitted reason or in exceptional circumstances.